 Whether you’re just tired of cruising around or you want to enjoy the sun and maybe hop off and float around for a while, you need to know how to choose the right anchor for the job.
 There are emergency uses too: if you can’t start your motor, for example, you don’t want to be drifting aimlessly at the whim of wind, tides, and currents.

-This shouldn’t surprise you, but not all anchors are made equal.
-And there are a lot of things to consider before you pick the anchor that’s best for your boat.
-Whatever you choose, it’s highly recommended that you select two anchors of different styles to make sure when you’re setting anchor, you’re staying put.
+This may surprise you, but not all anchors are made equal.
+There’s a lot to consider before you choose the right anchor that’s best for your boat.
+You might also want to carry two anchors of different styles to make sure you have options for various settings.

 Types of Anchors

 When we talk about primary anchors, we’re looking at five types.
 They vary slightly in their design and some are better for certain scenarios than others.
 Let’s take a deeper dive: